The Philippine Transparency Seal

 V. Major Projects and Programs, Beneficiaries & Status of Implementation

-VI.
+VII.
 Annual Procurement Plan

 e.
 CSE 2020

-VII.
+VIII.
 Systems of Ranking Delivery Units and Individual

 b.
 FOI Reports